 The illustration shows a fan-shaped titanium plate (A), a similar plate with porous polyethylene coating (B), a titanium orbital reconstruction plate (C), and preformed anatomic orbital plates (D).

-Alternatively, porous polyethylene implants or bone grafts can be used.
+Alternatively, bone grafts or porous polyethylene implants can be used.

-In non-load-bearing defect zones of the midface (typically maxillary sinus walls) bridging and camouflaging of the defect area with 3-D mesh might be appropriate.
+In non-load-bearing defect zones of the midface (typically maxillary sinus walls), bridging and restoration of the defect area with 3D mesh may be appropriate.

 Bone thickness varies significantly in the midface.
-In the thin bones of the NOE area screw insertion with self-retaining screw drivers may be problematic due to the force required to decouple the screw driver from the screw head after screw insertion.
+In the thin bones of the NOE area, screw insertion with self-retaining screwdrivers may be problematic due to the force required to uncouple the screwdriver from the screw head after screw insertion.

-Therefore screw drivers with holding sleeves may be preferable.
-The choice of screw driver is according to surgeon preference.
+Therefore, screwdrivers with holding sleeves may be preferable.
+The choice of screwdriver is made according to surgeon preference.